Alabama Court Records

 Alabama Felonies, Misdemeanors, and Infractions

-In Alabama crimes are categorized as felonies, misdemeanors and infractions.
-This categorization is based on the severity of the offense, its associated penalties, and determines how the crime is tried in Alabama state courts.
-Offenses that are tagged as felonies are usually the most violent and severe crimes.
-With the severity comes very strict punishment that could be as little as 10 years imprisonment to as high as the death sentence.
-Misdemeanors are less serious crimes and the accompanying penalties for committing misdemeanors are not as harsh as felonies.
-Violations are technically not crimes because they do not go into the criminal record.
+In Alabama, crimes are categorized as felonies, misdemeanors, and infractions.
+This categorization is based on the severity of the offense and its associated penalties, determining how the crime is tried in Alabama state courts.
+Felonies are considered the most serious crimes in Alabama.
+Penalties range from more than one year in prison up to life imprisonment or, for the most severe offenses, the death penalty.
+Misdemeanors are typically less serious crimes, and the accompanying penalties for committing misdemeanors are less severe than those for felonies.
+Violations (referred to as infractions in other states) are technically not considered crimes because they do not appear in the criminal record.
 They are mostly traffic offenses.
+Alongside the classification of criminal records, Alabama law establishes statutes of limitations that define the time frame within which prosecutors can bring charges in the state.

 What is a Felony in Alabama?

-Section13A–1–2(8) of the Code of Alabama defines a felony as an offense that has a penalty of imprisonment for a period that exceeds 1 year.
-The jail term given by the court for a felony offense may be anytime exceeding 1 year depending on the gravity of the offense.
-Section 13A–5–3 ranks offenses that are tagged felonies into 4 different classes, Section 13A–5–6 recommends possible lengths of jail terms for each class of felonies while Section 13A–5–11 spells out possible fine limits for each class of a felony.
-The different classes of felony and the accompanying recommended punishments are:
+Section 13A–1–2(8) of the Code of Alabama defines a felony as an offense punishable by imprisonment for more than one year.
+The jail sentence imposed by the court for a felony may be any duration over one year, depending on the severity of the offense.
+Section 13A–5–3 classifies felony offenses into four categories.
+Section 13A–5–6 recommends potential jail terms for each category, while Section 13A–5–11 outlines potential fine limits for each category.
+The various felony classes and their associated recommended punishments generally are:

-- Class A Felonies: They are the most serious offenses and they carry very weighty penalties.
-The Code of Alabama recommends imprisonment for a minimum of 10 years and it can be as long as life imprisonment or 99 years.
-A fine not exceeding $60,000 may also be served on the culprit.
+- Class A Felonies: This category comprises the most serious offenses, punishable by imprisonment for a minimum of 10 years and up to life imprisonment or 99 years.
+A fine of up to $60,000 may also be imposed.

 What Are Some Examples Of Felonies In Alabama?